nickvidal/community-growth/README.md

 * Once correctly configured, each project will be able to generate reports automatically,
 * Manual reports with a more detailed analysis can also be created periodically by this group.
 * Suggestion: call these reports "Open Source Community Health and Analytics Reports," or OSCHAR for short.
 At each CHAOSSCon, we organize a special ceremony called OSCHAR Awards, where we recognize the best reports.
-* The project can decide to make this report public and publish on their blog.
+* The project can decide to make these reports public and publish on their blog.
 This can attract more people within the community interested in joining the initiative.
-* The initial group of individuals can work along with the new group, generating a virtuous cycle of mentorship.
-* Besides the reports, the CHAOSS project may start receiving back other contributions from these projects, like ideas for new metrics, or pull requests for new functionalities or integrations.
+* The CHAOSS project may receive other types of contributions from these projects other than reports, like ideas for new metrics, or pull requests for new functionalities or integrations.
 * Organizations get invited to become affiliates, and individuals get invited to become ambassadors.
 * As the number of affiliates and ambassadors grow, create dedicated pages on the CHAOSS website to formally recognize each,
 * The CHAOSS project can provide a channel for cross-project discussion and collaboration.